Our research is editorially independent but we may earn a commission for purchases made through our links.

-For many people, skiing and snowboarding is absolutely the best thing that the winter season has to offer.
+For many people, snowboarding is absolutely the best thing that the winter season has to offer.
 Regardless of your skill level, America’s top ski and snowboard resorts offer a little something for everyone.
 Beginners and kids can take lessons, adrenaline junkies can work on their speed and tricks, and everyone can venture out to explore the luxurious lodges and quaint ski towns.

+Snowboarding is an ideal activity to combine with a road trip with a group of friends or for a weekend excursion with the whole family.
+It’s also a great way to beat the winter blues and get some exercise during the cold weather months.
 America’s top resorts can be compared in terms of terrain, mountain stats, snow reports, price, number of lifts, and nearby accommodations.
 This winter, make sure to check out at least a couple of the best ski and snowboard resorts in the U.S.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Vail is consistently one of the highest-rated ski and snowboard resorts.
 Winter sports enthusiasts from all over the world have dreamt of Vail, and the resort enjoys about 350 inches of snow each year.
 This is an enormous resort that can be a little overwhelming for beginners and travelers from out of town.
 Lift tickets here tend to cost a little more than at the neighboring resorts, but the splurge is well worth it.
 With over 5,300 acres of skiable terrain, you certainly won’t get bored.
 Having hosted the Burton U.S. Open Snowboarding Championships many times, it’s no surprise that snowboarders love it here.
 You can find lots of prominent hotel names, like Ritz Carlton, around Vail Resort.